 History And Development

-During the reigns of Golconda Sultanate of Hyderabad, the art form rose to prominence and the Chitrakattas were praised and acknowledged for their immense knowledge as they exhibited Kalamkari to the then rulers.
+During the reigns of Golconda Sultanate of Hyderabad, this traditional Indian art form rose to prominence and the Chitrakattas were praised and acknowledged for their immense knowledge as they exhibited Kalamkari to the then rulers.
 Furthermore, the Mughal rulers in the Coromandel province and Golconda State patronized the skill of craftsmen producing this vibrant art depicting the Indian cultures.
 And they called them “Qualamkars”, that’s how Kalamkari came into vogue.

 The artists always used the natural vegetable dyes for the textiles and ditched the synthetic dyes.
 As the British also grew their interest towards this art form, the artists were deeply renowned for their textiles and handcrafted pieces were now being exported to other parts of the world.
 Therefore, the craftsmen began to experiment with their designs and took inspiration from the Persian motifs to adorn the sartorial blocks of beauty.
 Kalamkari trading was generally done in Barter Deals just like the spice trade in ancient times.
 Since Andhra Pradesh had the skilled artisans for this job, Sri Kalahasti and Machilipatnam became the focal centers for Kalamkari production as water supply which is one of the most important pre-requisite for Kalamkari was available in these places.